 Sales ability is a muscle.
 To build muscles, you need to stretch and load up on the weights.
 Setting higher sales forecasts builds your sales muscles but don’t overload on the weight because failure can cause injury.
 On the other hand, realistic sales targets promote growth and build sales confidence.
 And well-founded confidence drives sales.

 The Marketing Mix

 Are you exploiting all marketing channels available to you?
-In today’s social-media driven marketing world, it can feel a bit overwhelming.
+In today’s social-media-driven marketing world, it can feel a bit overwhelming.
 There can be so much to do.
-YouTube videos, blogs, social media channels, live streaming, events, podcasts, infographics, emails, case studies, online tutorials, search engine optimization, and paid online advertising have expanded the reach possible through traditional print media, radio and TV, not to mention direct mail, cold calling, and conferences.
+YouTube videos, blogs, social media channels, live streaming, events, podcasts, infographics, emails, case studies, online tutorials, search engine optimization, and paid online advertising have expanded the reach possible through traditional print media, radio, and TV.
+Not to mention direct mail marketing, cold calling, and conferences, all being very successful marketing strategies.
 However, the symbiosis possible when you integrate all these channels into an effective marketing strategy can be amazing.
 However, this brings us back to our primary concern: planning and reviewing your marketing plan.

 Plans Aren’t Set in Stone

 Don’t expect everything to go according to plan.
 Plans are there initially to help map out how you can achieve your goals but life changes.
 By regularly reviewing your MSP marketing plan, you can stay limber, keep your marketing on its toes, and when you reach an immovable object, adapt and overcome.
 Keep your eye on the goals, monitor your progress via ROI (and all its components), and enjoy the fruits of your success.